jahnf/Projecteur/README.md

 dialog, to test the spotlight or quit the application.
 See [Command Line Interface](#command-line-interface).

+On some distributions that have a GNOME Desktop by default there is no system tray extensions installed (_Fedora_ for example).
+You can install the "TopIcons Plus" GNOME extension to have a system tray that can show the Projecteur tray icon (and also from other applications like Dropbox or Skype)

 #### Wayland

 While not developed with Wayland in mind, some users reported _Projecteur_ works with